 So let's go back to Vic's book.
 We are told that although the initial impact of punk had subsided, its ferocity and anti authoritarianism still permeated youth culture.
 It must have subsided an awful lot then!
 Lazy writing.
 I thought Vic said that it had been taken over by 'kids' from middle class families and that lowest form of life the art school drop out?

 Scotland has the best audiences in the world we are told.
 We like to party and we are proud of that we are told.
 This is and was surely nirvana here in Scotland?
 Loads of venues stretching way back in time.
 Forty dance halls kept their doors open after the second world war we are told and he goes into detail - and there was an avalanche of new acts - but I thought you said it was a backwater here?
 C'mon Vic.
 You can't have it both ways.
 New venues cropped up to accommodate the new acts he informs us.
 Moving on we are told Scotland may have been a step or two behind London.
 I'm not sure how well that will go down!
 Vic's pace increases as he waxes lyrical about other bands from outside Scotland visiting The Apollo in Glasgow.
 What a relief.
 Despite all the activity since the 1950's we are told that it is only in the late 70's that Scotland began to blossom.
 We are told for the second time that you had to go to Paisley to get your 'new wave kicks' and we are told that Scotland is 'masterful in a desire to commune, sing, dance and be part of a like minded tribe'.
 Yes, a tribe.
-His word, and a somewhat controversial term that might have been better avoided.
-See Wikipedia or ask people at a concert for example if they feel they are part of a tribe.
+His word, and another somewhat controversial term that might have been better avoided.
+Ask people at a concert for example if they feel they are part of a tribe.

 As we progress into chapter eight I find myself having to really concentrate so as to avoid scanning.
 Band after band after band that have, 'against all the odds' succeeded - details about which label they signed to and that they 'went to London' or glory be, sometimes 'didn't go to London' or went to London a bit less - and what event heralded their inevitable demise and what some of them went on to do such as do a radio show.
 I do accept that this is interesting to many readers though.
 Sorry.
 It must be great though if you were or are in one of the bands.
 Then you could look yourself up in the index and see what Vic has written about you, not bother reading the rest of the book, sit back by the fire and contemplate the wisdom of his words, saying to yourself perhaps that you would not have 'put it quite like that', but 'at least I am in the book so it's alright'.
 You will know that you are important.
 How else could you possibly tell?
 Not from your own self respect I suppose, as it is only commercial success that seems, in this book, to be the measure.
 You will know that you are not one of the lowest of the low i.e. the un-named art school drop out.

 One thing we the reader won't be told is how much money the artists earn or how much money Vic will earn.
 Why not?
 I am perfectly well aware that for artists it is usually a case of feast or famine, and that 'famine' is highly likely before commercial success on a grand scale.
 We, the people, we who are not 'stars' and merely mortal pay our small amounts for our digital downloads or our larger amounts for the privilege of seeing the 'stars' who are after all special people with something you and I don't have, an extra eye or something, something far greater than the skills to succeed in other areas.
-Yes, we are happy to throw our money to these people even if the accumulations they recive can be quite staggering - because they are special.
+Yes, we are happy to throw our money to these people even if the accumulations they receive can be quite staggering - because they are special.
 Thus of course they deserve to be infinitely more wealthy than, for example, the nurse who does all he or she can to save our lives in times of extremis.
 What 'odds' must a nurse overcome to achieve the financial security of the successful popular musician?
-That is not controversial is it?

 The 'stars' I find most ridiculous are the ones who deliberately cultivate an air of mystery by knowingly keeping themselves subtly at a distance.
 These are the true old school elitists.
 You will be told that, despite having websites, they are 'very shy' and 'very private'.
 They think that the more reclusive they appear to be, the more you will be fascinated by them, just like in the old days.
 Forget the Public Image - for these stars it is about Public Relations, and they have it down to a fine art.
-If you are really cool, you can give them extra money and get a limited edition artefact in a box with a badge and a T-shirt and who knows, even a little toy you can play with or a magnet to go on the fridge.
+If you are really cool, you can give them extra money and get a limited edition artifact in a box with a badge and a T-shirt and who knows, even a little toy you can play with or a magnet to go on the fridge.
 When you wear the T-shirt they will laugh at you but don't worry they will arrange it so that you will never see them laughing.
 You will never bump into them in real life because they think that you do not want your illusion that you are inferior shattered.
 If you are really cool they will never talk to you or look at you.
 They will look down from the stage and in a voice dripping with contempt, and with a tone mixing that of Max Headroom and Hal the computer in the film called 2001 they will say something like 'Hello Children'.
 They are the ones who, metaphorically speaking, are driven around in cars with one way glass so that you can see in but they can't see out and have to look at you.
 They are the ones who will, for a price, allow you to witness their contempt for you.
 They are the ones who think that you want them up on a pedestal so that you can find your place elsewhere.
 They are the ones who will never give you what you want because they know perfectly well that what they have is nothing.
 It is the old tease - the painted lady - it sells.
 Don't fall for it.
 Scraping at the barrel, these are the ones who are so bigged up in the media that when it is said 'talent borrows, genius steals' you buy it and are less likely to see that when the formula is reversed, as it is with such stars, it proves that if you steal you are not a genius, you are simply a thief.

 Two more chapters to go.
 Nearly there.
-We are told for the second time that the country could punch above it's weight, but this time 'well' above its weight.
+We are told for the second time that Scotland could punch above it's weight, but this time 'well' above its weight.
 I had better check the atlas.
 Surely Scotland has moved somewhere else.
 We are told that Travis were one of the last Scottish acts of repute to go to London, but this time Vic tells us that it was the 'right thing to do'.
 Oh?
 And who were the bands of ill repute?
 We are not told.
 Maybe they had art students in them.
 We are told that Snow Patrol 'may be Irish born and America based but they were definitely Scottish bred'.
 Nothing like a spell at Dundee University to breed the Scot into them I propose.
 We are told that as with Travis, Scotland was 'not initially receptive to KT Tunstall'.
 What is that supposed to mean?
 How So?
 Vic has just told how wonderful Scottish audiences are etc etc - and this was after the Great Blossoming.
 We are told that KT Tunstall moved to London, but this time it was 'a time honoured move'.
 I love it!

 My challenge to Vic is this.
 If it is the case that Scotland 'punches above it's weight' as he tells us twice in his book, and I am referring here to the Pop musicians that are the subject of his book, then what is he complaining about?
 For there are complaints running right through the book.
 He complains that the Scottish accent was not well received in London.
-By the way try piping up even today in an English accent in Scotland and you will very often not be well received.
+But try piping up even today in an English accent in Scotland and you will very often not be well received.
 He complains that artists had to go to London.
 In the introduction he complains that there has been adversity presumably at the hands of the English.
 That the 'odds were stacked' against Scotland.
 He complains that Scotland has been 'kept down'.
 He writes that Scotland has been both an 'outsider and a central player'.
 He says that 'its' people are 'unified by their poetry songwriting and story telling'.
 No. It is people that are unified by that not 'its' people.
 It is a cheap shot to bring in the concept of nationality and apply it to something as universal as the arts.
 It demeans those involved.
 It demeans the Art itself.
 It plays to base instincts.
-We are to walk away form the exhibition, put down the book after reading it and not think of the music itself, we are to think of it with the qualification that it is Scottish music.
+We are to walk away from the exhibition, put down the book after reading it and not think of the music itself, we are to think of it with the qualification that it is Scottish music.
 I am sure that at least on the subconscious level this is patronizing and nauseating and completely unnecessary.
 Vic tries, and hopefully fails, to tie the wings of a dove with nationalism so that it cannot fly freely.
 I put it to you that it is Vic who sees his own bias, his own tendency to keep people down, his own tendency to stack the odds in some peoples favour reflected in the oppressor, who is conveniently always English.

 I have seen in the media viewers interviewed after seeing the exhibition have commented that they never knew such and such a band came from Scotland.
 This seems to me to prove my point that art transcends nationalism.
 Why should they know or be bothered about where it came from?
 Is it a prerequisite for enjoying Art that one should look at the label and see where it was made?
 It is a sign of success that these interviewees did not consider where it had come from.
 They listened to it and liked it because it is brilliant.
 These interviewees were not aware of some kind of handicap that Vic seems to imply that the artists had.
 That is because there was no particular special handicap.
 The art stands amongst the greatest in the world and so it should.
 There is not a label on the records that says 'this comes from Scotland where the weather is bad, where the people are more oppressed than they are elsewhere, where the people are stubborn, (Vic's word not mine) and where there isn't a record industry, or that 'against all the odds', (odds that do not exist elsewhere) this record was made'.